 Isocyanate Exposure, Reaction and Protection

-HDI is mainly used to make polyurethane foams and coatings it is also used as a hardener in in automobile and airplane paint.
+HDI is mainly used to make polyurethane foams and coatings it is also used as a hardener in automobile and airplane paint.
 Exposure can cause an allergic asthma-like response with coughing, wheezing and shortness of breath.

 Some less common forms of isocyanates include: